Intelectron6/AHIRv2-Hardware-Designs/README.md

 It can also verify the synthesized hardware using C-testbench. </br>

 This repository contains some hardware descriptions described using Algorithmic Assembly (Aa) Language. </br>
-Several of these are examples or assignments provided as part of the course EE789 at IITB, while few are born out of sheer desire to play around.
+Several of these are examples or assignments provided as part of the course EE789 at IITB, while few are out of sheer desire to play around.